Semeonart/GenusTwoDAHA-Basis/README.md

 The following scripts must be executed in Computer Algebra software SINGULAR https://www.singular.uni-kl.de/

 1. RadicalT2-v4.singular
-   This scripts performs the computation of a radical of defining ideal of A_{q=t=1} which is used in
+   This scripts performs the computation of the radical of defining ideal of A_{q=t=1} which is used in

    a) Lemma 22 of Section 4.3